ceramicnetwork/nft-did-resolver/README.md

   }
 }

-// getResolver will return an object with a key/value pair of { '3': resolver }
+// getResolver will return an object with a key/value pair of { 'nft': resolver }
-// where resolver is a function used by the generic did resolver. const threeIdResolver = ThreeIdResolver.getResolver(ceramic) const didResolver = Resolver(threeIdResolver)
+// where resolver is a function used by the generic did resolver. const nftResolver = NftResolver.getResolver(config) const didResolver = Resolver(nftResolver)

 const result = await didResolver.resolve('did:nft:eip155.1_erc721.0xb300a43751601bd54ffee7de35929537b28e1488_2')
 console.log(result)